Car Insurance in New Mexico

 The New Mexico Motor Vehicle Insurance Plan is a program meant to help high-risk drivers obtain the legally required auto insurance.

-Because car insurance can be a complicated and sometimes highly sensitive issue, New Mexico’s Office of Superintendent of Insurance provides consumer assistance.
+Because car insurance can be a complicated and sometimes highly sensitive issue, New Mexico's Advocacy and Intervention Division provides consumer assistance.